top of page

 See also:

-On 5 April 2019, legislation was passed to improve the integrity of the income tax law by modifying the thin capitalisation rules to prevent double gearing structures.
+On 5 April 2019, legislation was passed to improve the integrity of the income tax law by modifying the thin capitalization rules to prevent double gearing structures.
 Double gearing structures involve the use of multiple layers of ‘flow-through’ entities (such as trusts and partnerships) to issue debt against the same underlying asset.

 These changes apply to income years starting on or after 1 July 2018.